 February 20 is Enzo Ferrari’s birthday.
-That takes us to the Ferrari cocktail as a great bartender’s handshake and our Drink of the Day.
+That inspires us to mix the Ferrari cocktail as a great bartender’s handshake and make it our Drink of the Day.

 You all know Enzo Ferrari as the creator of a dominating auto racing organization.
 Pretty much a bad-ass, he was always the guy in the room who didn’t care what anyone else thought.
 Quite irascible, he chose who would and wouldn’t get cars his operation produced, might deliver such cars in a color other than a customer had chosen and is quoted as saying “I don’t care if the door gaps are straight.
 When the driver steps on the gas I want him to shit his pants”.
 And he wore some pretty cool sunglasses.

-Never one to avoid confrontation he told Feruccio Lamborghini “I build sports cars, you build tractors.
-You should stick to building tractors” and had epic grudge matches with Henry Ford II and Carroll Shelby.
+Never one to avoid confrontation, he told Feruccio Lamborghini “I build sports cars, you build tractors.
+You should stick to building tractors.”
+He also had epic grudge matches with Henry Ford II and Carroll Shelby.

 Interestingly enough, while he resisted ever becoming the producer of consumer automobiles, we all know that Ferrari has become one of the world’s most beloved automobile companies.